qiboteam/qibo/doc/source/getting-started/installation.rst

       import qibo
       qibo.set_backend("qibojit")

-The custom cupy kernels will be used by default if a GPU is available in the system and the custom numba kernels if a GPU is not available.
-If a GPU is available, it is possible to switch to the cuQuantum implementation using the platform argument, for example:
+Custom cupy kernels will be used by default if a GPU is available and custom numba kernels if a GPU is not available.
+If a GPU is available it is possible to switch to the cuQuantum implementation using the ``platform`` argument, for example:

 .. testcode::